Thomastik-Infeld

-Thomastik-Infeld is an Austrian company based in Vienna that develops and produces strings and rosins for bowed and fretted string instruments, including the violin, viola, cello, contrabass, guitar, and bass guitar.
+Thomastik-Infeld Gmbh is an Austrian company based in Vienna that develops and produces strings and rosins for bowed and fretted string instruments, including the violin, viola, cello, contrabass, guitar, and bass guitar.
+They also make strings for folk instruments from various countries such as the mandolin or erhu.

+History

 In 1919, Dr. Franz Thomastik, a violin maker, and Otto Infeld, a civil engineer, founded a company to manufacture steel strings.
 Thomastik-Infeld's workshops were destroyed in World War Two.

-In 1970, the company introduced its Dominant line of perlon strings, which successfully broke into a market then dominated by the conventional gut string.
+In 1958, Thomastik-Infeld introduced the Spirocore line of spiral rope-core strings.
+Later in 1970, the company introduced its Dominant line of perlon strings, which successfully broke into a market then dominated by the conventional gut string.

 The company was run by Peter Infeld from 1994 until his death on April 15, 2009, at 67 years old.
 The company is now run by Zdenka Infeld.

 In 2021, the company launched the Dominant Pro line of strings, and in 2023, the DYNAMO line.

+List of String Brands

-Other string brands from the company include:
+Violin string brands from the company include: